PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 The required software is:

 * [Node.js](https://nodejs.org/)
-    1. Use the <abbr title="Long-Term Support">LTS</abbr> version.
+    1. Use the <abbr title="Long-Term Support">LTS</abbr> version
     2. In the installation process, make sure the following features are installed (they are checked by default, so simply don't uncheck them!):
         * Node.js runtime
         * npm package manager
         * Add to PATH
     3. To verify that Node.js has been successfully installed, run the command `node -v` in a shell (e.g. Windows PowerShell on Windows (you might need to restart your computer first)).
-If it has been installed successfully, you should see the version of Node.js that was installed, something like `v11.6.0`.
+If it has been installed successfully, you should see the version of Node.js that was installed, something like `v11.6.0`
 * [npm](https://www.npmjs.com/)
     * This one is installed along with Node.js, so you don't need to install it separately.
 However, you might want to update it to the latest version (not required in this course):
         * [Update npm instructions](https://docs.npmjs.com/troubleshooting/try-the-latest-stable-version-of-npm)
     * To verify that npm has been successfully installed, run the command `npm -v` in a shell (you might need to restart your computer first).
-If it has been installed successfully, you should see the version of npm that is installed, something like `6.9.0`.
+If it has been installed successfully, you should see the version of npm that is installed, something like `6.9.0`

 The following software tools are not required (use whichever tools you want), but recommended:

 * [Visual Studio Code](https://code.visualstudio.com/)
-    * IDE with good support for writing, running and debugging Node.js and JavaScript code.
+    * IDE with good support for writing, running and debugging Node.js and JavaScript code
 * [DB Browser for SQLite](https://sqlitebrowser.org/)
     * Database management tool you can use to visualize/debug the database.
-An alternative is to install and use [the SQLite extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite).
+An alternative is to install and use [the SQLite extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite)

 ## Part 1: Specifying the functionality
 Before you start working on this part, you are recommended to: